Eugeny/tabby/.github/ISSUE_TEMPLATE/issue-report.md

 ---

 <!--
-Before submitting an issue, make sure that :
+Before submitting an issue, make sure that:
-* Make sure you're running the latest Tabby version: https://github.com/Eugeny/tabby/releases
+* You're running the latest Tabby version: https://github.com/Eugeny/tabby/releases
 * You've searched the existing issues: https://github.com/Eugeny/tabby/issues
+* Your problem is not caused by plugins (disable all plugins, restart and try to reproduce the problem).

 *Reports are accepted in English ONLY.*
 -->